 Each of the Funds may invest in bank or corporate loans.
 Bank or corporate loans are generally non-investment grade floating rate instruments.
 Usually, they are freely callable at the issuer's option.
 A Fund may invest in fixed and floating rate loans ("Loans") arranged through private negotiations between a corporate borrower or a foreign sovereign entity and one or more financial institutions ("Lenders").
 A Fund may invest in such Loans in the form of participations in Loans ("Participations") and assignments of all or a portion of Loans from third parties ("Assignments").
 A Fund considers these investments to be investments in debt securities for purposes of its investment policies.
 Participations typically will result in a Fund having a contractual relationship only with the Lender, not with the borrower.
-A Fund will have the right to receive payments of principal, interest and any fees to which it is entitled only from the Lender selling the Participation and only upon receipt by the Lender of the payments from the borrower.
-In connection with purchasing Participations, a Fund generally will have no right to enforce compliance by the borrower with the terms of the loan agreement relating to the Loans, nor any rights of set-off against the borrower, and a Fund may not benefit directly from any collateral supporting the Loan in which it has purchased the Participation.
-As a result, a Fund will assume the credit risk of both the borrower and the Lender that is selling the Participation.
-In the event of the insolvency of the Lender selling the Participation, a Fund may be treated as a general creditor of the Lender and may not benefit from any set-off between the Lender and the borrower.
-When a Fund purchases Assignments from Lenders, a Fund will acquire direct rights against the borrower on the Loan, and will not have exposure to a counterparty's credit risk.
+A Fund will have the right to receive payments of principal, interest and any fees to which it is entitled only from the Lender selling the Participations, a Fund generally will have no right to enforce compliance by the borrower with the terms of the loan agreement relating to the Loans in which it has purchased the Participation.
+As a result, a Fund will assume the credit risk of both the borrower and the Lender that is selling the Participation, a Fund may be treated as a general creditor of the Lender and may not benefit from any set-off between the Lender and the borrower.
+When a

+Fund purchases Assignments from Lenders, a Fund will acquire direct rights against the borrower on the Loan, and will not have exposure to a counterparty's credit risk.
 A Fund may enter into Participations and Assignments on a forward commitment or "when issued" basis, whereby a Fund would agree to purchase a Participation or Assignment at set terms in the future.
 For more information on forward commitments and when issued securities, see "When Issued Securities and Delayed-Delivery Transactions" below.